 IMPORTANT: If your Mac uses Apple Silicon, please first see the Apple Silicon Compatibility with Universal Audio Devices article.

-If the UAD software is pending the "Allow" action, the UAD Meter will show "Driver Not Yet Allowed".
+If the UAD software is pending the Allow action, the UAD Meter will show "Driver Not Yet Allowed" or "Click Allow in Privacy & Security".

-How to "Allow" the UAD Software in macOS Privacy & Security Settings
+How to Allow the UAD Software in macOS

 - Download and install the latest UAD software.
 The installer will require your Mac to Restart when finished.